Wisconsin university system reaches deal with Republicans that would scale back diversity positions

 “In recent years we’ve seen a growing emphasis on concepts that amplify ideas of division, exclusion and indoctrination on our campuses,” Assembly Republican Speaker Robin Vos, who brokered the deal with UW, said in a statement.
 “Our caucus objective has always been aimed at dismantling the bureaucracy and division related to DEI and reprioritizing our universities towards an emphasis on what matters — student success and achievement.”

 Republican lawmakers in June refused to release funding for a new engineering building at UW-Madison and Assembly Speaker Robin Vos in October blocked pay raises for employees across the system until it cut spending on positions that promote diversity.
-The state budget that Republicans approved this summer included money to cover a 6% raise over the next two years, but Vos refused to allocate the dollars.
+Vos refused to allocate funding for the raises even though the state budget that Republicans approved this summer included a 6% raise over the next two years.

 Vos and UW officials have been working behind the scenes on a compromise, however.
 Under the deal released Friday, the system would freeze hiring for diversity positions through the end of 2026 and shift at least 43 diversity positions to focus on “student success.”
 The system also would eliminate any statements supporting diversity on student applications.